 Relax Beachside at Monterey Tides Hotel

 The Monterey Tides Beach Hotel is the lovely location to stay while relaxing for a weekend in Monterey.
 It has a prime beachside location overlooking the Pacific Ocean.
 It has also been used for some “Big Little Lies” TV series scenes.
 I had the intro song to the show stuck in my head the whole weekend, and kept turning my head thinking I might catch a glimpse of the Monterey Five.
-We were visiting for a bachelorette party, and this was place to relax with beach, wine, and spa.
+We were visiting for a bachelorette party, and this was the perfect place to relax on beaches, sip wine, and spend time at the spa.

 From this hotel it’s a quick ride to Cannery Row and to downtown Carmel.
 There are also some great places to go for a day at the spa, like Refuge, a thermal spa experience that might call “aggressive relaxation.”
 That someone is my friend, because you are expected to be silent while inside the spa zone.

-Monterey Tides Hotel isn’t 5 star, it’s a bit dated and worn on the outside from the salty sea air.
-It was originally built in 1969, and although it was renovated in 2017, it still has a dated appearance.
-The rooms are nice enough, but a bit drab and dated.
-Even though the hotel needs a little more love, from our room you looked out over the expansive Pacific Ocean, and for me personally, that can make any location 5 star quality.
-Especially since we could hear the sound of the waves lapping as they lulled us to sleep.
-I thought it was quite magical being here.
+Monterey Tides Hotel is a bit worn on the outside from the salty sea air.
+The hotel was originally built in 1969, and although it was renovated in 2017, it still has a dated appearance.
+Even though the hotel needs a little more love, from our room you looked out over the expansive Pacific Ocean.
+For me personally, that can make any location 5 star quality.
+We could hear the sound of the waves lapping as they lulled us to sleep every night, and every morning you could smell the crisp sea air.
+It was quite magical being here.
 Looking out the window every morning made me incredibly happy.

-The lobby, bar, and restaurant are quite beautiful and very affordable considering the supreme location.
+The lobby, bar, and restaurant are quite beautiful and very affordable considering the ideal beachside location.
 Breakfast was about $12-15 a plate, and dinner around $22-$28.

 It’s a quick jaunt to the beach from the hotel, just out the door and down the steps.
-We spent both late afternoons here enjoying the lucky 80 degree weather.
+We spent the late afternoons here enjoying the very lucky 80 degree weather.
+Usually Monterey can be really foggy and a bit chilly.

-It’s legal to have beach bonfires on the beach here.
-There is a lot of ash on the beach during the day (no fire pits).
+It’s legal to have beach bonfires in front of the hotel.
 By night, it’s quite lovely being able to dig a hole in the sand and start a fire next to the ocean.
+During the day watch your feet as there’s a lot of ash leftover.
 We spent Saturday night under the dark skies chatting about life with the smell of salty sea air and camp fire, and the taste of Chardonnay.

-Note: Monterey Tides has bundles of wood you can purchase.
+Note: Monterey Tides has bundles of wood you can purchase at the front desk.

 Cannery Row: This downtown area of Monterey was once a thriving sardine cannery that collapsed after World War II.
 It was revived from ruin in 1976 and transformed into a beautiful historical destination with shops and restaurants.